-A conversation with Aaron Llyod, Toxicology Laboratory Manager at Wickham Laboratories Ltd.
+A conversation with Aaron Lloyd, Toxicology Laboratory Manager at Wickham Laboratories Ltd.

 Aaron Lloyd first joined Wickham Laboratories as an Animal Technician in 2001 and was subsequently promoted over the years to varying levels of responsibility within the department.